What Describe the Relationship Between Edge Computing and Cloud Computing?

 Edge computing gives you massive control over data as it is the first point where computing accesses data.
 You can determine which data you want to keep and which ones you want to route, summarize, or obfuscate.
 You can also add controls at this point to manage data privacy, reliability, and security.

 Take the example of facial recognition technology in smartphones.
-It uses edge computing, meaning that your face’s image is retained on your phone by AI.
-This ensures your privacy and security are not compromised, which is possible when you move the same to the cloud.
+It uses edge computing, meaning that AI retains your face’s image on your phone.
+This ensures your privacy and security are not compromised, which is possible when you move the same to cloud services.

 Reduced Latency